 The thing about Chicago is that it can be deathly cold outside, but when you get inside, you’re sweating.
 The key to navigating this temperature rollercoaster is to dress in layers so you can remove them if it’s too hot once you get inside!

-Tissue turtlenecks: First, if I know I’m going to be out and about all day, I usually gravitate toward J.Crew’s tissue turtlenecks.
-They’re a great base layer–I own them in lots of colors and they are my #1 winter staple.
+Tissue turtlenecks: J.Crew’s tissue turtlenecks are another great base layer–I own them in lots of colors and they are one of my go-to winter staples.
 These are great because they add warmth but they look really adorable on their own, so when you strip off all your other layers, you still look put together.
+Now, these won’t keep you as warm as a thermal (like the above) but you can always wear a thermal under them if you want, depending on how cold it is.

 Bodysuits: Similar to a tissue turtleneck, a thin bodysuit like this one also makes a great layer to wear underneath say, a jacket or another sweater, or all on its own (a black turtleneck bodysuit is one of my most-worn “going out” items in the winter!)